Postgraduate Degrees

 1 year / 2 years

 The Master in Fine Art Theatre Producing programme is the first of its kind on the island of Ireland - a dedicated programme for emerging talent.
 It is a distinctive, practice-based, one-year postgraduate degree, led by esteemed theatre professionals.
-Applications for 2024 are now open.
+Applications for 2025-2026 will open in November 2024.

 This MFA in Theatre Producing will equip students of exceptional talent with the skills necessary to pursue a career in professional theatre and related industries through the development of skills, professional practices and creative approaches to theatre producing.
 It encourages a self-reflexive approach to learning with a view to developing independent thinking and collaboratively-focused producers.
 On completion of this postgraduate degree, students will be equipped to start work as theatre producers.
 They will qualify and graduate from Trinity College Dublin, The University of Dublin - see more on Trinity here.